-The Utility Regulator will need to decide if it is content to allow these additional contributions and consider any implications for future price control reviews as well as wider regulatory issues.
+The Utility Regulator will need to consider any implications for future price control reviews as well as wider regulatory issues.
 This section also comments on some other factors which affect the amount of the allowances and the Utility Regulator will need to consider its position for each factor.

-- 8.1 The terms of reference require GAD to review the pension cost allowances requested by NIEN for RP6 and identify areas where adjustments are required.
-The amount of the pension cost allowances is affected by a number of factors, some of which are non-actuarial, or specific to price control reviews.
-Accordingly, the Utility Regulator, rather than GAD, will need to decide whether the pension cost allowances requested are reasonable, or whether they should be adjusted. - 8.2 NIEN have calculated that the total pension deficit contributions expected to be payable during RP6 as £114.5million, ignoring the early retirement deficit contribution adjustment.
-NIEN are requesting an allowance for pensions of £84million for RP6.
-It should be noted that this figure includes deficit contribution payments which extend for two years beyond the existing deficit recovery period.
-The extra two years' contributions are being requested because the deficit currently anticipated at the 2017 valuation exceeds that expected at the 2014 valuation. - 8.3 The allowances might be adjusted, if the Utility Regulator believes the approach to funding or benefit provision in the NIEPS is unreasonable, having considered the comments in the previous sections of this report. - 8.4 Additionally, the amount of the pension cost allowances is also affected by a number of other factors, specific to price control reviews.
-The following paragraphs summarise GAD's comments on the points which are specific to RP6.
+- 8.1 The terms of reference require GAD to review the pension cost allowances requested by NIEN for RP7 and identify areas where adjustments are required.
+The amount of the pension cost allowances is affected by a number of factors, some of which are nonactuarial, or specific to price control reviews.
+Accordingly, the Utility Regulator, rather than GAD, will need to decide whether the pension cost allowances requested are reasonable, or whether they should be adjusted. - 8.2 Deficit contributions of c.£19-20m a year were paid over the period 31 March 2020 to 30 September 2023.
+There are no pension deficit contributions expected to be payable during RP7.
+NIEN has proposed a refund of £20m (in 2021/22 prices) in pension allowances for RP7.
+This has been calculated under the existing agreement as the difference between the RP6 deficit repair allowances charged to consumers and the actual deficit contributions payable between 2022 and 2025.
+All else being equal, our calculations and discussion with the Utility Regulator relating to the refund calculation have not identified any significant concern from a consumer perspective. - 8.3 The allowances might be adjusted, if the Utility Regulator believes the approach to funding or benefit provision in the NIEPS is unreasonable, having considered the comments in the previous sections of this report. - 8.4 Additionally, the amount of the pension cost allowances is also affected by a number of other factors, specific to price control reviews.
+The following paragraphs summarise GAD's comments on the points which are specific to RP7.
 As most of the issues are not actuarial, the Utility Regulator will need to consider the appropriate treatment in each case.